BuffaloBorn/newClientDevNotes/linuxcmd.md

 drwxr-xr-x 2 root root 4096 Sep 16 07:58 dir/
 ```

-umask is a varible set in the shell environment
+umask is a variable set in the shell environment

 On distributions, there is a difference in umask for user root and ordinary users.

-#### Note: 0002 on Centos not on Debain
+##### Note: 0002 on Centos not on Debain

 It not good to use anything in the first position of the umask but its always 4 digits.